What is Invisible Caims and who is the founder

 I have been studying and practicing Buddhist teachings and meditation with the traditions NgalSo Ganden Nyengyu, Fpmt Mayayana, Theravada Vipassana in Nepal, India and Italy.
 I’ve been in the Five Tibetan Rites with Silvia Salvarani, one of the most accredited Italian teachers of Hatha Yoga and Raja Yoga.
 Approached the imaginal world and dreams with the psychologist Elio Occhipinti and went through a regressive hypnosis journey with the vision of the psychiatrist Brian Weiss.

 Shamanism has been part of my life, firstly through a natural recognition of rituals and ceremonies as a solid aspect of my life cycle and further on in a more formal training with the Two Years Shamanic Course from the Toltec Tradition run by Two Birds at Anam Cara, in the north of Scotland.

-I am currently on an ongoing Teacher journey for Shamanic Yoga and Integral Yoga with Selene Calloni Williams who has authored several books on psychology, deep ecology, shamanism, yoga, philosophy, and anthropology.
+I have also become Teacher for Shamanic Yoga and Integral Yoga with Selene Calloni Williams who has authored several books on psychology, deep ecology, shamanism, yoga, philosophy, and anthropology.
 In her Academy, I have also become a qualified Forest Therapy Guide (Shinrin Yoku) and Ikigai Coach and I am part of the Italian-Swiss Association for Counselling and Coaching, Aiscon.

 My Creativity has always been manifesting in different ways: from writing, to developing a personal self-expression through the use of colors in a more traditional Art Therapy.